Thread Pool Design

 return;

-}The meaning of this condition is: after a worker is woken up, if stop_ is true and the queue is empty, it exits.
-If stop_ is true but the queue still has tasks, the worker continues to fetch and execute the remaining tasks, exiting only when the queue is empty.
-This is the "drain the queue" semantics—we don't drop tasks, we just stop accepting new ones.
+}The meaning of this condition is: after the worker is woken up, if stop_ is true and the queue is empty, it exits.
+If stop_ is true but there are still tasks in the queue, the worker will continue to fetch and execute the remaining tasks until the queue is empty before exiting.
+This embodies the "drain the queue" semantics—we do not drop tasks, we simply stop accepting new ones.

 ~ThreadPool()